aws-solutions-library-samples/guidance-for-third-party-marketplace-on-aws/README.md

 Capture the cloudfront end point displayed in the output

+## Deployment Validation

+This repository has a CDK app with Python that generates two AWS stacks 1.
+ThirdPartyMarketplaceStack and 2.
+FrontEndStack which can be verified by visiting AWS CloudFormation Console.

 ## Registering new suppliers to the third party marketplace

 1. Visit cloudfront end point